 The HMS BioPolymers Facility (BPF) is a non-profit service center that offers cutting-edge technologies at little cost with a fast turnaround time.
 Many services are offered on a variety of platforms.
 The BPF also includes a stockroom program that makes popular products available at a discount with no shipping costs.
 The Biopolymers Facility is located in NRB 0087-0088.

-Kristen Bearce Lee is responsible for providing a full set of services including research support, building maintenance, shared equipment support, safety issues, emergency contact, key requests, after-hours access requests, and new equipment tagging.
-Kristen's office, Room 201, is located on the 2nd floor of the New Research Building next to the freight elevator.
-She can be reached by phone at 617-432-0591 or by email at email@example.com.
+The Research Operations Manager (ROM) is responsible for providing a full set of services including research support, building maintenance, shared equipment support, safety issues, emergency contact, key requests, after-hours access requests, and new equipment tagging.
+The ROM is located in the Genetics Business Office on the 3rd floor.
+The ROM can be reached by phone at 617-432-7077 or email firstname.lastname@example.org.